jeremypbeasley/canlis_j/delivery.markdown

 <h2 class="Caption mt2 mb3">Wine</h2>

-Our sommeliers have paired several bottles with each meal.
+Our sommeliers have paired several bottles for purchase with each meal.
 If you prefer to order directly from the Canlis wine cellar, email your name and phone number to <a href="mailto:wine@canlis.com?subject=Wine%20Delivery&body=Name:%20%3A%0D%0APhone Number:%20%3A">
 wine@canlis.com</a>.
 Our sommeliers will be in touch with you shortly.
 Download our wine list <a target="_blank" href="/uploads/winelist.pdf">here</a>.

 <h2 class="Caption mt3 mb3">Modifications</h2>